Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Algebraic Multigrid Methods

 \subsection{Aggregation-based Intergrid Transfer Operators}

 Consider a block decomposition of the lattice $\mathcal{L}$ with lattice-blocks $\mathcal{L}_i$.
-It has been observed in \cite{Luescher2007} that eigenvectors belonging to small eigenvalues of $D$ tend to (approximately) coincide on a large number of lattice-blocks $\mathcal{L}_i$, a phenomenon which was termed ``local coherence'' in \cite{Luescher2007}.
-As a consequence, we can represent many eigenvectors with small eigenvalues from just a few by decomposing them into the parts belonging to each of the lattice-blocks.
-This is the philosophy behind the so-called aggregation-based intergrid transfer operators introduced in a general setting in \cite{DBraess_1995, Brezina2005} and applied to QCD problems in \cite{MGClark2010_1,MGClark2007,MGClark2010_2}.
+It has been observed in \cite{Luescher2007} that eigenvectors belonging to small eigenvalues of $D$ tend to (approximately) coincide on a large number of lattice-blocks $\mathcal{L}_i$, a phenomenon which was termed ``local coherence''.
+Local coherence means in particular that we can represent many eigenvectors with small eigenvalues from just a few by decomposing them into the parts belonging to each of the lattice-blocks.
+We refer to~\cite{Luescher2007} for a detailed qualitative analysis of this observation.
+Local coherence is the philosophy behind the aggregation-based intergrid transfer operators introduced in a general setting in \cite{DBraess_1995, Brezina2005} and applied to QCD problems in \cite{MGClark2010_1,MGClark2007,MGClark2010_2}.

-\begin{definition} An {\em aggregation} $\{\mathcal{A}_1,\ldots\mathcal{A}_s\}$ is a partitioning of the set $\mathcal{V} = \mathcal{L}\times\mathcal{C}\times\mathcal{S}$ of all variables.
+\begin{definition} An {\em aggregation} $\{\mathcal{A}_1,\ldots,\mathcal{A}_s\}$ is a partitioning of the set $\mathcal{V} = \mathcal{L}\times\mathcal{C}\times\mathcal{S}$ of all variables.
 It is termed a {\em lattice-block based} aggregation if each $\mathcal{A}_i$ is of the form

 where $\mathcal{L}_j$ are the lattice-blocks of a block decomposition of $\mathcal{L}$ and $\mathcal{W}_i \subseteq \mathcal{C} \times \mathcal{S}$. \end{definition}

 Aggregates for the lattice Wilson Dirac operator \eqref{eq:lattice_WD} will typically be realized as lattice-block based aggregates.
 Note that, however, the SAP smoother on the one hand and interpolation and restriction on the other hand do not have to be based on a {\em common} block decomposition of $\mathcal{L}$.